vaishnavigunapati/HOME-PRICE-PREDICTION-IN-MACHINE-LEARNING/README.md

 * The number of principal components to retain should be chosen carefully to balance information retention and model performance.
 * This is a simplified overview, and the specific steps may vary depending on the chosen model and desired level of complexity.
 ## Conclusion:
+While utilizing both linear regression and PCA can be a viable approach for house price prediction, its effectiveness depends heavily on the specific dataset and chosen parameters.
+PCA's dimensionality reduction can improve interpretability and potentially address multicollinearity, but might lead to information loss.
+Evaluating the model's performance through metrics like R-squared and comparing it to alternatives like without PCA can help determine the best approach for your specific situation.